jacobweinstock/registrar/README.md

 The registration, driver, strategy or singleton pattern is the idea that implementations of the same functionality are built up into a registry for use and/or selection at runtime.
 This pattern is used in a few places in the standard library with the `net/http`, `database/sql`, and `flag` packages.
 In my experience, most notably with the registration of `database/sql` drivers.

 This library is a variant of this pattern.
 Its use case is to build up a registry of implementations which can be filtered or ordered and returned as a generic slice of `interface{}`.
 These interfaces can then be passed along to functions that can type assert or switch case on them to run concrete interface methods.
+The registration of a driver in this package is explicit  (`Registry.Register()`).
+All [magic](https://peter.bourgon.org/blog/2017/06/09/theory-of-modern-go.html) is purposefully avoided.
 See the [examples](examples/) directory for code snippets.

 ## Background